flexera-public/rightlink_scripts/README.md

 ./rs_run rll::my_script
 ```
 - When done, you can `git commit` your changes and push them using the `./rs_push` script, which
-  will ensure that the RS platform refetches the respository.
+  will ensure that the RS platform refetches the repository.
 - Note that if you need to clone multiple repos onto your server you cannot tell RL10 to search
   more than one repo for scripts.
 A work-around is to create a separate directory for RL10 that
   contains symlinks to all the cookbook directories you want RL10 to search.